 Federal law obligations may include HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act of 2009, or HITECH, and their respective implementing regulations, imposes privacy, security, and breach notification obligations on certain health care providers, health plans, and health care clearinghouses, known as covered entities, as well as their business associates that perform certain services involving creating, receiving, maintaining or transmitting individually identifiable health information for or on behalf of such covered entities.
 Entities that are found to be in violation of HIPAA as the result of a breach of unsecured protected health information, a complaint about privacy practices or an audit by Health and Human Services Administration (HHS), may be subject to significant civil, criminal, and administrative fines and penalties and/or additional reporting and oversight obligations if required to enter into a resolution agreement and corrective action plan with HHS to settle allegations of HIPAA non-compliance.
 Further, entities that knowingly obtain, use, or disclose individually identifiable health information maintained by a HIPAA covered entity in a manner that is not authorized or permitted by HIPAA may be subject to criminal penalties.
-HITECH also created four new tiers of civil monetary penalties, amended HIPAA to make civil and criminal penalties directly applicable to business associates, and gave state attorneys general new authority to file civil actions for damages or injunctions in federal courts to enforce the federal HIPAA laws and seek attorneys' fees and costs associated with pursuing federal civil actions.
+HITECH also created four new tiers of civil monetary penalties, amended HIPAA to make civil and criminal penalties directly applicable to business associates, and gave state attorneys general new authority to file civil actions.
 In addition, state laws govern the privacy and security of health information in specified circumstances, many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Notably, we may obtain health information from third parties (including research institutions from which we obtain clinical trial data) that are subject to privacy and security requirements under HIPAA.

 Even when HIPAA does not apply, violating consumers' privacy rights or failing to take appropriate steps to keep consumers' personal information secure may constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act, 15 U.S.C § 45(a).
 The Federal Trade Commission (FTC) expects a company's data security measures to be reasonable and appropriate considering the sensitivity and volume of consumer information it holds, the size and complexity of its business, and the cost of available tools to improve security and reduce vulnerabilities.
 Individually identifiable health information is considered sensitive data that merits stronger safeguards.
 The FTC may also take action against companies for unfair acts or practices for failing to keep promises made in public statements, such as privacy policies.
 We make public statements about our use and disclosure of personal data through our privacy policy, information described on our website and in press statements.
-Although we endeavor to ensure that our public statements are complete and accurate, any failure (real or perceived) by us to comply with our privacy commitments could be considered an "unfair and deceptive" act by the FTC resulting in an FTC consent decree that may include fines and sustained government-mandated audits for a period of 20 years.
+Although we endeavor to ensure that our public statements are complex and an FTC consent decree that may include fines and sustained government-mandated audits for a period of 20 years.
 A violation of an FTC privacy or data security consent decree can also subject the responding company to very high monetary penalties, as evidenced by the FTC obtaining \$5 billion in negotiated monetary relief against Facebook for violation of a consent decree.
 State attorneys general may enforce comparable state law statutes covering unfair and deceptive practices with similar resulting consequences.